Model Switching Dynamics in Inverter Using Simscape Electrical

 You can use this example to simulate the target model by using different inverters and monitor the feedback current for each inverter.
 You can also generate the code and use the host model along with the target model.

-The example includes this model:
+The example includes the model mcb_ee_pmsm_foc.

 You can use this model for both simulation and code generation.
-You can use the open_system command to open the Simulink® model.
+You can also use the open_system command to open the Simulink® model.
 For example, use this command for a F28379D based controller:

 To simulate model: